Our guide to the best balls for high handicappers covers a wide range of options whether distance, accuracy, feel or price are the main requirements

 + RB566 is particularly effective at mid to low swing speeds in warm conditions

 – The highly durable cover is not one of the very softest

 The large, high-energy core, unique 566-dimple cover and soft-compression design hold the keys to the Mizuno RB 566’s excellent distance credentials and prolonged ball flight.

 The core generates a straighter, more stable ball flight.
 The 566 micro-dimple design then delays the rate of the ball’s descent to help you eke out more yards

 Available in white, yellow or orange.

 US Buy Now at World Wide Golf Shops for $21.99

 UK Buy Now at Amazon for £19.99

-For all the latest golf news make sure to search for Golf Monthly on your social media channel of choice.
+If you found this guide on the best golf balls for high handicappers interesting, make sure to search for Golf Monthly on your social media channel of choice.